gvwilson/sensibleadventures/iffy/iffy.md

 "Is there something we could help you with?"

 "Just some advice, ma'am, if you've any of that for sale?"
-His twanging accent sounded 'Merican to Iffy, though the only 'Mericans she had ever heard had been preaching in the market or villains in stories.
+His twanging accent sounded American to Iffy, though the only Americans she had ever heard had been preaching in the market or villains in stories.

 "Advice is always free here," Little Mrs. Sandhu simpered,